 While North Iceland’s sites are less well-known than those near the country’s more touristed capital region around Reykjavik, in general they are at least as spectacular: higher mountains, bigger waterfalls (including Europe’s biggest, Dettifoss), and the country’s largest natural geothermal lagoon, the Myvatn Nature Baths between Akureyri and Husavik, the town immortalized by the Oscar-nominated song of the same name.

 A collection of towns and cities close to the coastline make this relatively untouristed region even more compelling.
-While Akureyri has fewer than 25,000 residents, its role as the country’s main commercial center outside of Reykjavik gives it the presence and the amenities of a much larger town, including an excellent collection of restaurants and a lively student scene.
+While Akureyri has fewer than 25,000 residents, its role as the country’s main commercial center outside of Reykjavik gives it the presence and the amenities of a much larger town.
+That includes an excellent collection of restaurants and a lively student scene.
 Siglufjordur, to the west, has sweeping scenic views over its fjord, and has a colorful Herring Museum that is one of the country’s best small museums.